 no time.
 And once it's installed, you'll wonder how you ever lived without a

 linen chute floor or wall chute in your home!
 We hope you got a few linen chute ideas from this blog post!

 Finally, we provide a detailed drawing of your specific chute and if need be a video like the one below showing how your chute will go together.
 We also supply a mobile telephone number should you require guidance during the installation of your chute.

-If you have any questions about DIY Laundry Chutes or would like a custom chute to match your specific home or requirements, allow us to create a no-obligation quote and drawing of a DIY Laundry Chute for you.
-If you have any laundry chute repair requests feel free to get in touch also.
+If you have any questions about DIY Linen Chutes or would like a custom chute to match your specific home or requirements, allow us to create a no-obligation quote and drawing of a DIY Linen Chute for you.
+If you have any linen chute repair requests feel free to get in touch also.
 Contact us today to get started.